Skip Navigation

 Eligibility

 Poll workers must be appointed to ensure bipartisan representation.
 Arizona law provides specific party affiliation requirements to ensure bipartisan representation in the election workforce.
-For example, inspectors, marshals, and judges cannot have changed their political party or party preference affiliation since the last preceding general election and must be divided equally between the two major political parties. footnote12_rjre22y 12 Id.; see also AEPM, supra note 1, at 132–39.
-Counties must have an equal number of inspectors in their precincts from each of the two political parties, and the marshal and inspector for a given precinct must be from opposing parties. footnote13_2qptrw7 13 Ariz.
+For example, inspectors, marshals, and judges cannot have changed their political party or party preference affiliation since the last preceding general election and must be divided equally between the two major political parties. footnote12_GsS0hIJsIThqxuE2FCTLM0TJmBbPgzMXoW4-Zt9rk_sX5TmrR6B41v12 Id. (specifically, “the two political parties that cast the highest number of votes in the state at the last preceding general election”); see also AEPM, supra note 1, at 130–37.
+Counties must have an equal number of inspectors in their precincts from each of the two largest political parties, and when a precinct’s inspector is a member of one of the two largest political parties, the precinct’s marshal must be from the opposing party. footnote13_AmSMInpDvmWTMYTycveOhZ9zEzwBzNmB810VpGGMmnE_h6pJNMYnDEcn13 Ariz.
 Rev. Stat. § 16–531(A).
-If unable to sufficiently appoint boards with members of different political parties, county election officials should exercise their best efforts to appoint members with no party affiliation or from different, unrecognized parties. footnote14_4iqfjry 14 AEPM, supra note 1, at 134 n.38.
-Boards should not otherwise turn away poll worker applicants solely on the basis of their viewpoints or beliefs so long as they are consistent with laws governing elections. footnote15_i8d76tr 15 See generally U.S. Const. amend.
+If unable to sufficiently appoint boards with members of different political parties, county election officials should exercise their best efforts to appoint members with no party affiliation or from different, unrecognized parties. footnote14_yMLhyckRp5IfxeooUQxihGxpGPy6x5hoI1hHKBY59aQ_y3sUpjcqnp5b14 AEPM, supra note 1, at 132 n.65.
+Boards should not otherwise turn away poll worker applicants solely on the basis of their viewpoints or beliefs so long as they are consistent with laws governing elections. footnote15_MXGzAVjRnly0HBYb-rnfdpGJqYEumoWzwKg5yQeXy30_ijE6naHpp6CL15 See generally U.S. CONST. amend.
 I.

-Poll workers must attend a training.
-Within 45 days before an election, state law requires county election officials to provide poll worker training for inspectors, judges, and any other election board members they deem necessary. footnote18_tcsg8t4 18 Ariz.
-Rev. Stat. § 16–532(A); see also AEPM, supra note 1, at 136–38.
-Among other topics, the training must cover applicable election laws and voting procedures. footnote19_1l4ez45 19 Ariz.
+Poll workers must receive training.
+Within 45 days before an election, state law requires county election officials to provide poll worker training for inspectors, judges, and any other election board members they deem necessary. footnote18_k7BqYH3gY4LNlFviiMwVwYzYq7U2EeevPZ9MpzOY0_eWaLjlQQspQ618 Ariz.
+Rev. Stat. § 16–532(A); see also AEPM, supra note 1, at 135–37.
+Among other topics, the training must cover applicable election laws and voting procedures. footnote19_zve4EMWO3gmscHSNEbuy62JD7xCArFMSCC6cbqvvZM_hyIJte1bJ2az19 Ariz.
 Rev. Stat. § 16–532(A).
-Poll workers who successfully complete the training must receive a certificate of qualification and may not serve on Election Day without such a certificate. footnote20_uwni7cb 20 Id.
+Poll workers who successfully complete the training must receive a certificate of qualification and may not serve on Election Day without such a certificate. footnote20_ToiLM7oc5cibI9yUObJgqmjFOKZ80t7KUMpqdluqE_sW75MiQClVnn20 Id.
 An exception exists for inspectors and judges appointed to fill a vacancy as provided in Ariz.
 Rev. Stat. §§ 16–533, 16–534.
-Counties may also approve an alternate method of instruction and testing for “premium [election] board workers” — election workers who complete and pass additional training requirements such that they are not required to take any additional training classes for at least 30 months. footnote21_3akuuh4 21 Ariz.
+Counties may also approve an alternate method of instruction and testing for “premium [election] board workers” — election workers who complete and pass additional training requirements such that they are not required to take any additional training classes for at least 30 months. footnote21_bcPcJZPKOuoVUiGYKKjEyHVD3g-YgQZAKDGyI2EXE4_aJiFt7TAzbEB21 Ariz.
 Rev. Stat. § 16–532(D).
-See also, e.g., Maricopa Cty.
-Elections Dep’t, 2022 Elections Plan 35, https://recorder.maricopa.gov/site/pdf/FINAL%20-%202022%20Elections%20Plan.pdf (last visited Sept.
-22, 2022).
+See also, e.g., MARICOPA CTY.
+ELECTIONS DEP’T, 2022 ELECTIONS PLAN 35, https://recorder.maricopa.gov/site/pdf/FINAL%20-%202022%20Elections%20Plan.pdf (last visited Mar.
+15, 2024).

 Chain of Command

 Poll workers must answer only to their respective local election officials.
 At the county level, election administration is split between the county board of supervisors and the county recorder.
-Boards handle specific Election Day responsibilities, including managing polling places, deciding whether the county will use voting centers, and certifying election results. footnote22_cy25g79 22 See, e.g., AEPM, supra note 1, at 238.
-Many county boards choose to delegate these responsibilities to an elections director. footnote23_omy8qwt 23 See, e.g., Ariz.
-Sec’y of State’s Off., County Election Officials Contact Information, https://azsos.gov/county-election-info (last visited Sept.
-22, 2022).
-Pursuant to state law, poll workers — including inspectors, marshals, judges, and clerks — are appointed and compensated by their respective county board of supervisors (and, in practice, the elections director), which can also remove poll workers for cause. footnote24_lsdhoxt 24 Ariz.
+Boards handle specific Election Day responsibilities, including managing polling places, deciding whether the county will use voting centers, and certifying election results. footnote22_Tf5uo2u8GfsgiOeaehPMQNUhoqhpN6fqMYKX0HqaX0o_tKLcsbyrXoV422 See, e.g., AEPM, supra note 1, at 246.
+Many county boards choose to delegate these responsibilities to an elections director. footnote23_64iw56gevm7zPDIfakDLGyRjMeC7aU300E02S6Cq68_rEUF7224sslg23 See, e.g., ARIZ.
+SEC’Y OF STATE’S OFF., COUNTY ELECTION OFFICIALS CONTACT INFORMATION, https://azsos.gov/county-election-info (last visited Mar.
+15, 2024).
+Pursuant to state law, poll workers — including inspectors, marshals, judges, and clerks — are appointed and compensated by their respective county board of supervisors (and, in practice, the elections director), which can also remove poll workers for cause. footnote24_2Nh29z2QkPPqHdeK9HtUSxLt5yA3cx2y32NcSKUc_vquos9OW5hcv24 Ariz.
 Rev. Stat. §§ 16–531(A), (I); see also id. § 16–536.
-Recorders handle non-Election Day duties, including voter registration and early voting. footnote25_0q9lxrn 25 Ariz.
-Rev. Stat. § 16–411(B)(4).
+Recorders handle non–Election Day duties, including voter registration and early voting. footnote25_bggxgshfaMihYgXTXc7v2pCp3mdgp9CfJEtfWzlKiXQ_xa9KGnFP8GIG25 See, e.g., Ariz.
+Rev. Stat. § 16–579.01 (discussing recorder responsibilities as to early ballots and on-site tabulation); Ariz.
+Rev. Stat. § 16–584 (discussing role of recorder in verifying voters’ registration).
 Poll workers may work under the authority of county recorders during early voting.
 Accordingly, poll workers must answer only to their board, elections director, or county recorder rather than to their political party or any party official.

 Each poll worker is tasked with specific duties to create a clear chain of command structure.
 These duties include:

-• Inspector (1) – The inspector acts as the chair of the election board for the polling location and, under the direction of county election officials, oversees all election-related activities at a voting location. footnote26_n34pmxn 26 AEPM, supra note 1, at 135.
-The position’s duties include leading and assigning duties to other poll workers, appointing a substitute judge, marshal, or clerk on Election Day (while maintaining party balance) in the event a poll worker does not show up or is removed, and ensuring that the polling place is functioning properly. footnote27_zr1jsu8 27 Id.; Ariz.
+• Inspector (1) – The inspector acts as the chair of the election board for the polling location and, under the direction of county election officials, oversees all election-related activities at a voting location. footnote26_cWeZJisW5THRAYUAywFXZ0hRwlT-o1Ph0JLbkimgveU_pIbDeQyWVIrK26 AEPM, supra note 1, at 133.
+The position’s duties include leading and assigning duties to other poll workers, appointing a substitute judge, marshal, or clerk on Election Day (while maintaining party balance) in the event a poll worker does not show up or is removed, and ensuring that the polling place is functioning properly. footnote27_Qfe4FsFgOQqWEZkSe3lebsZIDJYsplm9uYlBg8QruOw_gIgpqqJCA0QQ27 Id.; Ariz.
 Rev. Stat. § 16–534.
-The inspector serves as a voting location’s single point of contact with county officials on Election Day and must raise all high-level decisions through county channels. footnote28_nbf1dls 28 Ariz.
-Rev. Stat. § 16–534; see also AEPM, supra note 1, at 134–35.
+The inspector serves as a voting location’s single point of contact with county officials on Election Day and must raise all high-level decisions through county channels. footnote28_wqUuHnXE6rJSTaEytsDVU5tIJk5w-u1WxSTIO0X8Y_yqqv4m5uDXZG28 Ariz.
+Rev. Stat. § 16–534; see also AEPM, supra note 1, at 133.

-• Clerk (as many as needed) – Inspectors may assign clerks a variety of different duties at a polling place, including assisting voters with the check-in process, verifying identification and determining voter eligibility, and maintaining the signature roster or electronic pollbook. footnote35_27ens0t 35 See, e.g., id.; Pinal Cty.
-Ariz.
-Elections Dep’t, Election Board Worker Job Description, https://www.pinalcountyaz.gov/elections/Documents/Poll%20Worker%20Resources/election-worker-job-description-clerk.pdf (last visited Sept.
-22, 2022).
+• Clerk (as many as needed) – Inspectors may assign clerks a variety of different duties at a polling place, including assisting voters with the check-in process, verifying identification and determining voter eligibility, and maintaining the signature roster or electronic pollbook. footnote35_iRqfmUUV61bC-kcTPPJp3HN2SGNWJRsOpg8MK2utmEY_tNLm9tv48OMf35 See, e.g., id.; PINAL CTY.
+ARIZ.
+ELECTIONS DEP’T, ELECTION BOARD WORKER JOB DESCRIPTION CLERK, https://www.pinal.gov/DocumentCenter/View/1268/Job-Description-—Clerk-PDF?bidId= (last visited Mar.
+15, 2024).

 Following Applicable Laws

 Poll workers may not disrupt elections through disinformation.
-The Arizona Secretary of State’s Office considers certain types of disinformation to constitute impermissible intimidation, including “[i]ntentionally disseminating false or misleading information at a voting location, such as flyers or communications that misstate the date of the election, hours of operation for voting locations, addresses for voting locations, or similar efforts intended to disenfranchise voters.” footnote44_4bon7qc 44 Id.
+The Arizona Secretary of State’s Office considers certain types of disinformation to constitute impermissible intimidation, including “[i]ntentionally disseminating false or misleading information at a voting location, such as flyers or communications that misstate the date of the election, hours of operation for voting locations, addresses for voting locations, or similar efforts intended to disenfranchise voters.”footnote44_62cH2WWlJYezt9874zJmHYaLFnXCtkq4ELfxvyKKQ_dYVeupmVwRyP44 Id.

 Poll workers may not otherwise interfere with or attempt to influence voters.
-In addition to prohibiting voter intimidation, state law prohibits certain activities inside the 75-foot limit of a polling place, including wearing clothing with a political message or “electioneering.” footnote45_4h7ci20 45 Ariz.
+In addition to prohibiting voter intimidation, state law prohibits certain activities inside the 75-foot limit of a polling place, including wearing clothing with a political message or “electioneering.”footnote45_uS-SMIklVQ5daoGHsVM3pzSqkUF9vS46PXkrP5u10Qw_qWqJL0DueGVj45 Ariz.
 Rev. Stat. § 16–515(F).
 If the voting location has an “emergency” designation, electioneering is prohibited anywhere on site, even outside the 75-foot limit.
 Id. § 16–411(H).
-In this context, “electioneering” refers to handing out campaign literature, talking to voters or poll workers about candidates or issues, or otherwise attempting to influence the election. footnote46_r9c624n 46 Ariz.
+In this context, “electioneering” refers to handing out campaign literature, talking to voters or poll workers about candidates or issues, or otherwise attempting to influence the election. footnote46_BYQs23UBZKdD1EDXzqwRFI9-dg-zpYISSlRbehQ_o9CrKoa2cxX246 Ariz.
 Rev. Stat. §§ 16–515(I), 16–1018.
-Relatedly, it is a misdemeanor offense for any poll worker to attempt to find out for whom an individual voted, open or examine a ballot before depositing it in the ballot box, or disclose an individual’s vote if discovered by fraudulent or illegal means. footnote47_pefklyi 47 Ariz.
+Relatedly, it is a misdemeanor offense for any poll worker to attempt to find out for whom an individual voted, open or examine a ballot before depositing it in the ballot box, or disclose an individual’s vote if discovered by fraudulent or illegal means. footnote47_QCaGZ-cv8mXXhykymHd3zjL6YOFY8uRQiyiMwPiDQ4_vvrHIj2IPhUn47 Ariz.
 Rev. Stat. § 16–1007.

 Poll workers may not tamper with ballots.
-Under Arizona law, it is a felony offense to substitute, forge, counterfeit, or tamper with ballot tabulations or totals or destroy a polling list, ballot, or ballot box with the intent to “interrupt or invalidate the election.” footnote53_eed3rp2 53 Ariz.
+Under Arizona law, it is a felony offense to substitute, forge, counterfeit, or tamper with ballot tabulations or totals or destroy a polling list, ballot, or ballot box with the intent to “interrupt or invalidate the election.”footnote54_fgMZImzJT7L0q1HUgYkk3zL7Jjd4pM2PT0pirKybDs_zznw2nkNK3L354 Ariz.
 Rev. Stat. § 16–1016.
-It is also a misdemeanor offense for any poll worker to knowingly attempt to find out for whom a person voted by, for example, opening a ballot or allowing a ballot to be opened. footnote54_wpio1gz 54 Ariz.
+It is also a misdemeanor offense for any poll worker to knowingly attempt to find out for whom a person voted by, for example, opening a ballot or allowing a ballot to be opened. footnote55_QCaGZ-cv8mXXhykymHd3zjL6YOFY8uRQiyiMwPiDQ4_fJisViwXBuuA55 Ariz.
 Rev. Stat. § 16–1007.

 Available Enforcement Mechanisms